raml-org/raml-spec/versions/raml-10/raml-10.md

         type: array
         description: |
           A department code to be charged.
-          Multiple such headers are allowed.
+          Multiple of such headers are allowed.
         items:
           pattern: ^\d+\-\w+$
           example: 230-OCTO